tinuva/SDRPlusPlusBrown/docs/tx.md

 * HL2 IP address is fixed, my router's DHCP server remembers and does not randomize addresses.
 * I created simple golang program (can be found in repo) that can run on my openwrt router, and it can proxy hermes 2 lite traffic on UDP 1024 port to the backend transceiver.
 It is not required in the above configuration, but still can be useful.

-I probably could also try the use of USB internet sharing (Phone->Router USB) to avoid occasional WiFi interruptions, but did not do it yet.
-I got used to the wireless freedoms while laying on the sofa, and I can live with occasional glitches.
+I also tried the use of USB internet sharing (Phone->Router USB) to avoid occasional WiFi interruptions.
+However, I got used to the wireless freedoms while laying on the sofa, and I can live with occasional glitches in this configuration.

+Really working configuration for USB (not wireless) connection is following:

+1) connect phone to the router that supports this function (take internet from phone over USB), openwrt-based routers with USB definitely do.
+2) connect HL2 to router via ethernet, too
+3) enable USB sharing on the android, router will be able to ping internet.
+4) however, router will prevent access to any its services from phone side, because phone is militarized zone from the router point of view.
+You need to configure router firewall to allow UDP 1024 port access on the RNDIS interface (or all interfaces)
+5) however, that is not enough, and you need to add port forwarding of port 1024 towards the hermes lite, on router.
+6) however, if you're more of experimental kind, then instead of p.5 you can try to use proxy written in go, it can compile for openwrt and work fine.
+You'll have to add it to startup, so it launches automatically.

+I wish you luck.
+The one who persists, will get the result.

+I am planning to enhance this proxy, to make smoother wifi connection.
+Problem with interrupting wifi is half-duplex nature of wifi.
+Currently, during transmit or receive, hermes protocol sends waterfall data and transmit data, in the two directions, always, all the time.
+Proxy will reduce/eliminate one of the unused data streams during transmit/receive, thus reducing half-duplex issues of wifi that hopefully will make it better.
+Control streams will be simulated/replicated on proxy to eliminated drops, to maintain smooth software and hardware work.
+This smoothing will be controlled (turned on) by the operator optionally.

 ## Work in progress